MirrorNetworking/MirrorDocs/manual/guides/synchronization/syncsortedset.md

 {% endhint %}

 {% hint style="warning" %}
-Note that by the time you subscribe, the set will already be initialized, so you will not get a call for the initial data, only updates.
+Note that by the time you wire up the Action handlers, the sorted set will already be initialized, so they will not get invoked for the initial data, only updates.
 {% endhint %}

 ```csharp